rails/rails/guides/source/action_mailer_basics.md

 end
 ```

 NOTE: Active Job's default behavior is to execute jobs via the `:async` adapter.
-So, you can use
+This means you can use
 `deliver_later` now to send emails asynchronously.
 Active Job's default adapter runs jobs with an in-process thread pool.
 It's well-suited for the development/test environments, since it doesn't require
 any external infrastructure, but it's a poor fit for production since it drops
 pending jobs on restart.
 If you need a persistent backend, you will need to use an Active Job adapter
-that has a persistent backend (Sidekiq, Resque, etc).
+that has a persistent backend (such as Sidekiq or Resque).

-If you want to send emails right away (from a cronjob for example) just call
+If you want to send emails right away, for example from a cronjob or other process
+that is already outside of the request-response cycle for a user, call
 `deliver_now`:

 ```ruby